 On April 30, 2019, the Company and ALSF entered into a securities purchase agreement (the "SPA") for the purchase of 666,667 shares of Common Stock for a total purchase price of \$15,000,000, or \$22.50 per share with 333,333 warrants with a 5-year life and an exercise price of \$45.00 per share and vesting upon issuance.
 The total purchase price of \$15,000,000 was in the form of a non-interest bearing note receivable with a 12-month term from ALSF, a related party.
-The note is secured by a pledge of the purchased shares.
-Pursuant to the SPA, ALSF is entitled to full ratchet anti-dilution protection, most-favored nation status, denying the Company the right to enter into a variable rate transaction absent its consent, a right to participate in any future financing the Company may consummate and to have all the shares of Common Stock to which it is entitled under the SPA registered under the Securities Act within 180 days of the final closing of the IPO.
+The note was secured by a pledge of the purchased shares.
+Pursuant to the SPA, ALSF was entitled to full ratchet anti-dilution protection, most-favored nation status, denying the Company the right to enter into a variable rate transaction absent its consent, a right to participate in any future financing the Company may consummate and to have all the shares of Common Stock to which it is entitled under the SPA registered under the Securities Act within 180 days of the final closing of the IPO.
 In May 2021, the term of the note receivable was extended to December 31, 2023.
-The note is secured by a pledge of the purchased shares.
+The note was secured by a pledge of the purchased shares.
+On January 19, 2024, the Company and ALSF entered into a settlement agreement and release of claims whereby ALSF returned to the Company 661,168 shares of Common Stock and the ALSF Warrants for settlement of the outstanding balance of the note receivable in the amount of \$14,876,293.